Lee Kuan Yew School of Public Policy: Policy and Society

 Policy and Society is edited by faculty members Professors Michael Howlett and M Ramesh along with Professors Giliberto Capano (University of Bologna) and Darryl Jarvis (Hong Kong Institute of Education).
 It is a SSCI-listed journal that ranks 9th on the SCImago Journal Rankings (SJR Indicator) in the field of public administration.

 Global-is-Asian

 Global-is-Asian is the school's flagship digital platform focusing on policy issues affecting Asia and the world.
 Backed by research and grounded in practitioners' experience, its content aims to shape global thinking and steer meaningful conversations on Asian policy issues, especially among policymakers and academics.

+Other publications

+Asian Journal of Public Affairs

+The Asian Journal of Public Affairs is a biannual academic journal covering public affairs issues pertaining to Asia and the Oceania region.
+It is edited by graduate students from the Lee Kuan Yew School of Public Policy at the National University of Singapore.
+The journal's scope includes, but is not limited to, public policy, public management, international relations, international political economy, and economics.
+Each issue features scholarly submissions, case studies, book reviews, and commentaries.

+The journal was established in July 2007, featuring an editorial from Kishore Mahbubani, dean of the Lee Kuan Yew School of Public Policy, among full-length articles from graduate students in the UK, US, China, and Singapore.
+A printed version was started with the launch of the 5th issue by Kofi Annan in April 2009.

 Distinguished Speakers Series

 LKY School hosts conferences and lectures for its students as well as the wider public.
 Visitors who have spoken at the school include former UN Secretary-General Kofi Annan, former UK Prime Minister Tony Blair, former Australia Prime Minister Kevin Rudd, Pulitzer prize-winning author Thomas Friedman, Nobel laureates Elinor Ostrom, Amartya Sen, Muhammad Yunus, Aung San Suu Kyi, and former US Federal Reserve Chairman Paul Volcker.

 In 2019, the Lee Kuan Yew School of Public Policy organised the Asia Thinker Series, a series of leadership events.
 This series of forums involving academic experts, policymakers and business leaders from Asia, focuses on key contemporary public policy issues and the emerging challenges of Asia's influence in the world.
 The series took place in Jakarta discussing "Indonesia in the Global Trade War: Impacts on Business, Global Trade and Investment".
 The topic of the second forum in Bangkok revolved around "ASEAN and the New World Disorder: Thailand, seeking a new balance".
 The third Asia Thinker Series forum was to be held in Delhi, India, in November 2019.